8UOU8/SmartDashboard/README.md

 1. On your device (especially an old iPad), open a browser and go to the live URL: **[https://display.8uou8.com/dashboard.html](https://display.8uou8.com/dashboard.html)**
 2. Click the `+` button in the bottom-right corner to upload your own photos.
-3. Click the weather widget area to expand or collapse the hourly forecast.
+3. Click the weather widget area to expand or. collapse the hourly forecast.
 3.  **Recommended**: Use the browser's "Add to Home Screen" feature to create a shortcut on your desktop, allowing you to launch it like a native app.

 ## Compatibility Notes